KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

 * :menuselection:`Copy` will copy the clip and selected clips to the clipboard.

 * :menuselection:`Paste Effects` will paste only the effects of the last copied clip to the selected clip.
-See :ref:`paste_effects`.
+See :ref:`edit_paste_effects`.

 * :menuselection:`Delete Effects` will remove all effects from the selected clip.